tfindelkind-redis/azure-managed-redis-terraform/.github/WORKFLOWS.md

 - **terraform-validate**: Validates syntax and formatting (no Azure credentials needed)
 - **terraform-plan**: Attempts to create execution plan (requires Azure credentials)
 - **security-scan**: Runs tfsec and trivy security scans
+- **lint**: Runs tflint to check for best practices and potential issues

+**TFLint Configuration:**
+- Repository root has `.tflint.hcl` with default rules for all examples
+- Individual examples can override with their own `.tflint.hcl` file
+- Example: `examples/enterprise-security/.tflint.hcl` disables the standard module structure rule
+- The CI workflow automatically detects and uses local configs when present

 **Credential Handling:**
 - ✅ **Validation** always runs (format check, terraform validate)